cjgleason/calval_toolbox/README.md

 | final_offset_m | PT offset correction, averaged for install and uninstall (m) |
 | pt_wse_m | PT wse (m),  final_offset_m + pt_level |
 | flag | 0 = good |

+## Flyby offsets ##

+- The correct_PT_via_flyby function takes PTs flagged as problematic from the correct_PT_to GNSS_occupy_only and attempts to correct PT level to wse by using GNSS data from passing drifts within a set time and distance threshold.
+Output is stored in Flyby PT/reprocessed_yyyy_mm_dd.

+Error thresholds for data:

+**GNSS standard deviation:** 0.05 meters, how much variance is allowed in GNSS data when it is within the distance threshold

+**Time threshold:** 450 seconds (7.5 minutes), centered around PT collect, so 7.5 minutes before and after

+**Distance threshold:** 150 meters, PT must be within a 150 m radius of a GNSS drift

+- If the PT is flagged as 0 (good) or 1 (shift in raw data), do not run the correct_PT_via_flyby function and return a corrected PT dataframe with NA for flyby correction fields.

+- Read in all of the river's GNSS data and return a list of all GNSS files that fall within the PT record by datetime.
+If there are multiple versions of a GNSS file, take the most recent reprocessing date.

+- Create a bounding box of the GNSS max/min lat/lon and check to see if the PT is within the box.
+If so, join the PT and GNSS data with a difference inner join by datetime with a max distance based on the time threshold.
+A column with the seconds between the GNSS and PT measurements is added.

+- Take the dataframe of PT paired with GNSS by time (pt_with_gnss_time) and calculate a distance vector with the pairwise difference between every row's GNSS and PT using a haversine.
+Join the distance vector to the pt_with_gnss_time dataframe and filter by the distance threshold.

+- Calculate a flyby offset for the dataframe (gnss_wse-pt_level), making sure there is greater than the minimum number of GNSS points to create an offset

 ## Calculate slopes and heights from drifts within nodes and reaches